 Working from home causes demand surge for electrical business goods

-In April 2020, 46.6% of people in UK employment did some work from home (WFH) which led to a scramble; as companies desperately looked to equip all their staff with everything they needed to be productive remotely, including desktops, laptops and mobile phones.
-This also led to a rush to introduce extra tools for businesses such as multi media devices to keep business communications effective.
+In April 2020, 46.6% of people in UK employment did some work from home (WFH).
+This led to a scramble; as companies desperately looked to equip all their staff with everything they needed to be productive remotely.
+Including desktops, laptops and mobile phones.
+This also led to a rush to introduce extra tools for businesses.
+Such as multi media devices to keep business communications effective.

 Entertainment at home

-27% of the workforce surveyed at the start of the pandemic were furloughed and people were unable to socialise outside their own household.
-As a result people invested in gaming, VR sets like Oculus and other tech products as people sought ways to have fun in the safety of their own homes.
+27% of the workforce surveyed at the start of the pandemic were furloughed.
+This meant people were unable to socialise outside their own household.
+As a result people invested in gaming, VR sets like Oculus and other tech products.
+As people sought ways to have fun in the safety of their own homes.
 That surge in electronic consumer items continues to this day.

 Tech start up boom

-Many people had time to reflect on a great product idea they had been thinking about for a while and finally took the leap to start their own business.
-Others saw the tech opportunities created by the pandemic and sought to create a successful product which could help many people.
+Many people had time to reflect on a great product idea they had been thinking about for a while.
+Many of them finally took the leap to start their own business.
+Others saw the tech opportunities created by the pandemic.
+They sought to create a successful product which could help many people.
 For example, hygiene or telehealth products.